40thieves/final-year-project/src/04 - design/04 - proposed-solution.md

 | Publication date | Matches article's publication date                           |
 | DOI              | Matches an article's Digital Object Identifier               |

+Table 2: Input fields used for the scholarly article search form

 Once the form is submitted, a request will be made to the application server with the attached search parameters.
 The parameters are received by the server and passed to the search API wrapper.

 The search API wrapper will perform a search for articles that match these search parameters.
 Unfortunately, there are very few reliable sources for searchable published scholarly material.
 Initially, the CrossRef API was considered as it provides search for a large number of publishers.
 However, and as discussed in section 3.4.5, only articles published by PLOS can be processed by the PLOS ALM API wrapper, and therefore the search part of the system cannot return articles published by other journals.
 This restriction means that the sensible choice is the PLOS Search API, as this will only search for PLOS articles.